Text

 Contact Hours: 2 contact hours in length (check your state’s approval status in the state specific course catalog for your profession).

-Target Audience: Ocupational Therapist
+Target Audience: Ocupational Therapist.

-Instructional Level: Basic
+Instructional Level: Beginner.

 Personnel Disclosure: